 Pipelines, in many parts of the world, cross unconsolidated deposits.
 This unstable material may be weak and water bearing.
 Structural integrity problems are particularly serious where river crossings are involved due to the undercutting effect on slope by continuous hydraulic erosion and in regions subject to seismic risk and the resultant slope instability.
 The downslope soil movement causes the development of tension and compression traction forces on the upper and lower pipeline sections.

 Weir-Jones Engineering Consultants are able to implement various types of strain monitoring systems, which provide a comprehensive real-time picture of the pipeline’s state-of-health.
 These systems enable pipeline operators to detect even the slightest deformation of a pipe caused by the movement of the surrounding soil.
 With this valuable data in hand, pipeline operators are able to minimize the risk of events spiraling out of control.
 This ensures that appropriate responses can be developed in a timely manner.

-Weir-Jones, through their 30+ years of pipeline strain monitoring, has constantly evaluated new emerging technologies and then refined the implementation of these meet the specific requirements of the end user.
-Currently, there are 3 primary technologies which Weir-Jones supports and is actively installing.
+Weir-Jones, through their 30+ years of pipeline strain monitoring, has constantly evaluated new, emerging technologies and then refined the implementation of these to meet the specific requirements of the end user.
+Currently, there are three primary technologies that Weir-Jones supports and is actively installing.

-Once the data is it analysed for validity and interpretted.
-Some simple examples of how this data is interpretted are linked below.
+Once the data is analysed for validity and interpreted.
+Some simple examples of how this data is interpreted are linked below.

 Additional information is available on this website and by request